Sel-en-ium/DisneyPlusSubtitlesOn/README.md

-# Disney Plus Subtitles On
+# Subtitles On for Disney Plus

 Firefox Extension that automatically selects the desired subtitle language on Disney Plus.
 (Not affiliated with Disney.)